Witch Watch: Otogi Household

 A dragon familiar Nico summoned after she was turned into a child.
 She is a avid drinker with a gambling problem, and a lazy slacker, but a protective and caring familiar.
 She has the power to change into a human form, and can change the temperature of her breath in order to produce flames or freezing vapor.

 Witches

 In the series, "witch" refers to people who have magical power.
-In modern days, they are descendants of people who immigrated to Japan to escape witch hunts.
-Witches generally believe in making good deeds for people, whereas those who misuse magic for their selfish gain are referred to as warlocks; they act as the main antagonists in the story who are after Nico's ability.
-The witches are capable of detecting a presence of warlocks from certain distance.
+Witches generally believe in making good deeds for people, whereas those who misuse magic for their selfish gain are referred to as warlocks; they act as the main antagonists in the story.
+The warlocks are after Nico's ability in order to resurrect the previous "Witch of Thousand" Jura; their main purpose is to create paradise for the witches.
+Modern day witches are capable of detecting a presence of warlocks from certain distance.
 While most witches are women, there are some male witches.